jaeger401/InterviewQuestions/2nd-largest-in-BST/README.md

 1. There is a function somewhere that handles the actual logic of inserting values into the BST properly.
 The class definition above doesn't do this.
 2. The BST in question has at least two elements.
 Removing this restriction is easy to fix, but amounts to error-checking instead of solving the logic of the question.
 3. The BST in question is a vanilla unbalanced tree.
 It's not an AVL tree, red-black tree, splay tree, or anything like that.
-4. In the following examples, I'm going to use the elements of the set [1..10] as the values of my tree.
+4. If the largest value is in the BST is duplicated, it's OK to return it as the second-largest value.

 ####Working Out The Logic